hackingmaterials/matminer/docs_rst/index.rst

 3. Compare and plot experimentally band gaps from Citrine with computed values from the Materials Project (`Jupyter Notebook <https://gist.github.com/saurabh02/8f7727b2ed1f95d2a40fdefd0a90bec0>`_)

 4. Use matminer and sklearn to train/predict band gaps. (`Jupyter Notebook <https://gist.github.com/saurabh02/b0296747064599ad2a6ab69ddc64eb92>`_)

+5. Analyze Uranium-Oxygen bond lengths from gathered from the MPDS database. (coming soon!)

 ---------------